 ‘The Sustainable Development Goals and their Relevance to New Zealand’

-- Where did we get to with the Millenium Development Goals?
+- Where did we get to with the Millennium Development Goals?

-- How much do impact could they have on policy ambition?
+- How much impact could they have on policy ambitions?

 A Conversation with the Rt Hon.
 Helen Clark